-SEPTIC SYSTEM 101: Things to consider when extreme rain hits
+SEPTIC SYSTEM 101: Things to consider when extreme rain (or melting snow) hits

 Whenever extreme rain hits an area many septic systems which are NOT IN FAILURE may seem like they are due to the ground being saturated.
 Please remember these simple things about your septic system and follow the suggestions listed below during this time.